Miami Plan 2023 Perspectives Areas

 For MP Perspectives Area proposals, CIM will ask for the following information:

-Do NOT simply cut and paste the Pillars and Miami Plan SLOs into your syllabus.
-Rather, your course content should be privileged but should reflect the Pillars and MP SLOs.
-They should be integrated into your narrative, unique and contextualized, and make links among the course content, student assessments, pedagogy, and the overall MP.
-The OLE/LEC only reviews items specifically related to content/topics, assignment/assessment descriptions, assignment weights, and pedagogy/class activities.
-The course topics and amount of time spent on them should be clear. - BASIC CIM INFORMATION: Bulletin description, Course Rationale (an explanation of how the course fits into your curriculum and/or the MP), Enrollment restrictions, regularity of offerings.
-Course-specific SLOs.
-NOTE: These are distinct from any MP SLOs and are required of all courses regardless of MP status.
+• BASIC CIM INFORMATION: Bulletin description, Course Rationale (an explanation of how the course fits into your curriculum and/or the MP), Enrollment restrictions, resources, regularity of offerings, and course-specific SLOs.
+NOTE: Course-specific SLOs are distinct from any MP SLOs and are required of all courses regardless of MP status.
+They should be original but reflect MP outcomes in some way.
 You will also be asked how you will ensure that each section and iteration of the course will meet the same SLOs.

-- PERSPECTIVES AREA(S) SLOS: You will need to copy/paste the relevant SLOs from this webpage into the appropriate text box of your CIM submission and then address each one separately.
-You will need to explain how students are achieving the outcomes by preparing one or two sample assignments for each required SLO.
-Materials such as longer assignments may also be uploaded to CIM.
+• PERSPECTIVES AREA SLOS: This is the main difference between the Syllabus and the CIM submission.
+You will need to copy/paste the relevant SLOs from this webpage into the appropriate text box of your CIM submission.
+You will then address each SLO separately by explaining how students are achieving the outcomes through specific sample assignments.
+In this space you can provide a detailed assignment description, or refer to longer assignments that are uploaded to CIM in a separate document.
 NOTE: appx.
 70% of the course should meaningfully engage the requested SLOs.